Not4PplPrsn/TheRestaurantApp-/README.md

 # The app for  Chef Christoffel
 Mr Cristphel's  Barn is a fine dining eatery with new and reinventive way of making classic French, Italian and South African cuisine with a twist.

 The establishment has asked to provide for them a new app which allow for catalogue all the items they are to serve for the night, and allow for the editing of the items.
-Then they also asked that we add a feature where the their custmers can order as well.
+Then they also asked that we add a feature where the their customers can order as well.
 ## Design considerations
 1. Colour Scheme
  I chose the color red, cream and blue as they were the easiest for me to pick and chose to use them a gradient as it would be much much more visually engaging.